noaa-ocs-hydrography/noaabathymetry/docs/index.md

 ## Quick start

 After installation, you have access to a Python API and two matching CLI commands: `fetch_tiles` for downloading tiles and `build_vrt` for assembling them into VRTs.

+You can use the [Quickstart Helper](quickstart-helper.md) to draw your area of interest on a map and generate usage examples.

 ### Python API